Pantheon is the default desktop environment for the elementary OS (http://elementary.io/). However, you can also use it

 The official Ubuntu repositories don't include Pantheon desktop.
 You need to add a PPA maintained by the Pantheon developers (https://launchpad.net/~elementary-os) and install it from there.

 sudo add-apt-repository ppa:elementary-os/daily sudo apt update sudo apt install elementary-desktop

-STEP 2 Remove unused and unsupported UI component packages
+STEP 2 Remove unused or unsupported UI component packages

 When the Pantheon desktop package is installed, it also adds various components that are unsupported or unnecessary in WSL.
 They only delay the startup time and consume additional memory.
 You can remove those components by executing the following command:

 sudo apt purge gnome-screensaver \ switchboard-plug-power switchboard-plug-bluetooth switchboard-plug-networking \ wingpanel-indicator-bluetooth wingpanel-indicator-network